Foot Bones

 The first metatarsal bone links to the medial and intermediate cuneiform, the second metatarsal to all three cuneiforms, the third metatarsal to the lateral cuneiform, the forth metatarsal to the lateral cuneiform and cuboid foot bones and the fifth metatarsal bone to the cuboid.

-Fractures of the metatarsal bones are often seen in football players, most notably David Beckham (second metatarsal), Wayne Rooney (fourth metatarsal), Michael Owen (fifth metatarsal bone) and Kieran Gibbs (first metatarsal bone) - see the Foot Stress Fractures section for more information.
+Stress fractures of the metatarsal bones are often seen in football players, most notably David Beckham (second metatarsal), Wayne Rooney (fourth metatarsal), Michael Owen (fifth metatarsal bone) and Kieran Gibbs (first metatarsal bone).
+Fifth metatarsal fractures are the most common by far.

 2. Phalanges